What can a bereaved person or someone facing the loss of a loved one do to help themselves?

 - Try not to make major changes in your life, such as selling your house, moving areas, jobs etc, until you have had time to adjust to the death.
 This is a time when people may make changes they can regret.

 - Do make sure you look after your own health.
 Try to eat well, rest properly, take extra care.
 You may want to take vitamin supplements if your appetite is very poor.

 - Talk to people about how you feel.
 Do not bottle things up.
 Go to your doctor if you feel you have no one you can talk to.
 He or she may suggest speaking to a counsellor.
 Ask for help if you feel you are not coping.

 - If your health is not good, consult your doctor.

-- Keep up contacts and relationships.
-Accept invitiations, invite people to visit, keep in touch with family and friends.
-Find out about local events, clubs and classes.
+- Try to keep in contact with and maintain relationships with other people.
+Find out about local events, groups, clubs and classes.

-- Do not enter into new financial arangements without proper advice.
-Talk to a friend or family member.
+- Do not enter into new financial arrangements without proper advice.
+Talk to a trusted friend or family member.

-- Do not turn to drinking alcohol to get you over this difficult time.
+- Do not turn to drinking alcohol or taking drugs to get you over this difficult time.